How Is Fish Oil Made?

 Fish FarmingYou might think that getting fish from a different source might be better, but farmed fishing doesn’t help either – in fact, some scientists believe that farmed fishing actually adds to the problem since feeding farmed fish requires a lot of smaller fish.

 Fish farms are also thought to contribute to environmental damage.
-If they are near oceans, they run the risk of having the drugged and/or diseased farmed fish escape and contaminate wild populations of fish, and they can also spread pollution.
+If they are near oceans, they risk having the drugged and/or diseased farmed fish escape and contaminate wild populations of fish, and they can also spread pollution.

 Carbon Footprint